rgerum/slurm_job_submit/README.md

     pysubmit resubmit run.py jobs.csv

 Only the jobs that have not run through completely will (e.g. cancelled, error, or timeout) be restarted.

+## Clear
+To clear all slurm job submitter and slurm logs call

+    pysubmit clear

+adding the "-y" flag removes the prompt.
+## Cancel
+To cancel all currently running jobs call which where started form this folder

+    pysubmit cancel

+## Log
+Print the log of the Nth job

+    pysubmit log N